Baijiu: Baijiu brands

 Baijiu are often distinguishable by distillery.
 The distinct aroma and taste profile is likely to be the specialty of that region.
 Therefore, often the name of the brand is the same as the name of the baijiu and the distillery.
 However, bigger brands tend to have a series of different types of baijiu as well as their signature baijiu.
-Beginner is recommended to try the signature baijiu of the brand first, to learn about their style of baijiu making.
+Beginners are recommended to try the signature baijiu of the brand first, to learn about their style of baijiu making.

 Due to its long history, almost every province in China has at least one regional specialty baijiu.
 However, Guizhou and Sichuan are the two biggest, particularly famous baijiu-making provinces, where numerous distilleries can be found.
 Below is a non-exhaustive list of relatively well-known Baijiu brands, grouped by place of origin, in descending order of popularity (semi-arbitrary and subjective).